 5.3 Entering the configuration mode

 - 1. Push the \bigcirc button for more than 3 seconds.
-The upper display shows PR55 while the lower display shows \Box . - 2.
-Using (a) and (v) buttons set the programmed password.
+The display alternately shows PR55 and \square . - 2.
+Using ♠ and ♥ buttons set the programmed password.

 Notes: 1.
 The factory default password for configuration parameters is equal to 381.